danielanapoli/NoVizThermal/README.md

 # NoViz-Thermal

 This repository includes all of the code for the NoViz-Thermal prototype we use to explore how non-visual feedback can support users in behaving securely online.
+We collect TLS data through a Mozilla Firefox browser extension.
+This data is communicated to our node server and communicated to an Arduino Uno which controls a heating pad.
+The heating pad changes temperature based on the security information gathered from our browser extension.
+This system can be used to supplement or replace traditional HTTPS warnings.

 === The Team ===